matthias-reis/aithir.de/_content/posts/2025/2025-09-08-meetdown-pitch.md

 - Passionate frontend devs and architects who can align on a streamlined set of technology and frameworks
-- Backend and DevOps experts willing to work on services that are integrated into a bigger social media landscape
+- Backend and DevOps experts willing to work on services that are integrated into a bigger social media landscape as well as serializable tooling

 Let’s return the power of community into the hands of the people.
-Join us today and help shape the future of community connection and growth.
+Join us today and help shape the future of human connection and growth.

 ## Contact